justlostintime/gsh/README.md

 sudo curl -s --compressed -o /etc/apt/sources.list.d/gsh.list "https://raw.githubusercontent.com/justlostintime/ppa/main/ubuntu/gsh.list" sudo apt update
 ```

+### NOTE GSH UPDATE FOR GAMBAS 3.18 and above 03/30/2023
+Current gsh version is now 1.4.2
+Updated to new byte code for gambas3
+Many bug fixes and extensions

 ### NOTE GSH UPDATE FOR GAMBAS 3.17 and above 04/10/2022
 Version 1.3.106 or above is required for correct functionallity in